bigmlcom/bigml-java/docs/index.rst

 Anomaly Detector
 ----------------

-For anomaly detection problems, BigML anomaly detector uses iforest as an unsupervised kind of model that detects anomalous data in a dataset.
-The information it returns encloses a `top_anomalies` block that contains a list of the most anomalous points.
-For each, we capture a `score` from 0 to 1.
+For anomaly detection problems, BigML uses iforest as an unsupervised kind of model that detects anomalous data in a dataset.
+The information it returns encloses a ``top_anomalies`` block that contains a list of the most anomalous points.
+For each, we capture a ``score`` from 0 to 1.
 The closer to 1, the more anomalous.
-We also capture the `row` which gives values for each field in the order defined by `input_fields`.
-Similarly we give a list of `importances` which match the `row` values.
+We also capture the ``row`` which gives values for each field in the order defined by ``input_fields``.
+Similarly we give a list of ``importances`` which match the ``row`` values.
 These importances tell us which values contributed most to the anomaly score.
 Thus, the structure of an anomaly detector is similar to: